 House Bill 5187 would have a marginal fiscal impact to the Department of State.
 The department could see minor savings in not having to replace the books/manuals as often, but those potential savings would be minimal.

 THE APPARENT PROBLEM:

-House Bill 5186 would amend the Revised School Code to change the language regarding a deaf, deafblind, or hard of hearing person's ability to receive a teaching certificate to teach members of that community.
-As before, the teaching-candidate who has completed all of the requirements for a teaching certificate other than student teaching with hearing students, but who has completed student teaching with deaf, deafblind, or hard of hearing students, will be issued a teaching certificate limited to teaching deaf, deafblind, and hard of hearing students, upon the teaching-candidate's request.
-The bill inserts this language in place of "hearing impaired."
-MCL 380.1534
+House Bill 5186 would amend the Revised School Code to change the language regarding a deaf, deafblind, or hard of hearing person's ability to receive a teaching certificate to teach members of that community, by replacing references to "hearing impaired" students with students who are deaf, deafblind, and hard of hearing.
+(MCL 380.1534)

 Historically, society has used a variety of terms to refer to people who cannot hear.
 Terms such as "deaf and dumb" and "deaf-mute" are now considered archaic and offensive, since they imply that deaf individuals are not capable of speech.
 Likewise, "hearing impaired" suggests that a person is somehow broken or deficient.

 In fact, the community now known as "Deaf, DeafBlind, and Hard of Hearing" has developed a number of ways of communicating, including American Sign Language (ASL), lip reading, and use of the Communication Access Realtime Translation (CART) services, which allow a hearing individual to type what is being said in real time, to be projected onto a screen, so that the deaf community can read the conversation from the screen.